sunilgandhilab/brainquant3d/docs/README.md

 OriginalResolution = (9, 9, 9)
 ```

 Now, we may need to flip the data across one or more axes so that it matches the orientation of the atlas.
 To this, we will provide another tuple that will contain 3 values.
 These 3 values represent each dimensions of the data and are in the order (Z, Y, X).
 If the image does not need to be adjusted, the value will be `(1, 2, 3)`.
 This indicates that the dimensions are in the correct order and no inverting is necessary.
 If we need to invert 1 or more axes, simply change the value to a negative.
 For example, if the image needed to be inverted across the Y axis, the value would be `(1, -2, 3)`.
 If we needed to invert both the Y and X axes, the value would be `(1, -2, -3)`.
 We can also transpose axes by changing the order of the tuple.
 By inputting `(1, 3, 2)`, the Y and X axes would be transposed.
-For this tutorial, we will only be inverting the Z axis.
+For this tutorial, we will only be inverting the Z axis and X axis.

 ```python
 FinalOrientation = (-1, 2, -3)